Genital warts

 The warts are caused by human papillomaviruses (HPVs).
 When these viruses enter the skin, warts can develop and spread.
 The warts are usually just a few millimeters in size and don’t cause any symptoms, but a lot of people don’t like having them.

 Genital warts can be removed by applying medication to the affected area (topical medication) or by having a surgical procedure.
-Having an HPV can stop you from getting them in the first place.
+Having an HPV vaccination can stop you from getting them in the first place.
 It is best to be vaccinated as a teenager, before you have sexual contact for the first time.

 Symptoms